argilla-io/argilla/README.md

 - **User and Developer Experience**: The key to sustainable NLP solutions is to make it easier for everyone to contribute to projects. *Domain experts* should feel comfortable interpreting and annotating data. *Data scientists* should feel free to experiment and iterate. *Engineers* should feel in control of data pipelines.
 Rubrix optimizes the experience for these core users to **make your teams more productive**.

-- **Beyond hand labeling**: Classical hand labeling workflows are costly and inefficient, but human supervision is essential.
-Easily combine hand labeling with active learning, bulk-labeling, zero-shot models, and weak-supervision into **novel data annotation workflows**.
+- **Beyond hand-labeling**: Classical hand labeling workflows are costly and inefficient, but having humans-in-the-loop is essential.
+Easily combine hand-labeling with active learning, bulk-labeling, zero-shot models, and weak-supervision into **novel data annotation workflows**.

 ## Example